YoolTheFool/RWET/README.md

 I used SpaCy to choose the verbs and the nouns (The important parts of speach) from the randomly-picked sentence. for each verb/noun I randomly picked a rhyming word using "Pronouncing" and parsed them all back to the sentence.

+I still have some trouble with the code.

+First, for some reason the rhymes that are beeing chosen are super weird and unusual.
+Second, sometimes the cell of the for loop gives me an error that there are no rhymes for a word, and I don't know how to dubug it.
+I encountered some trouble with the SpaCy types (Tokens) that I couldn't figure out how to transform them to be able to do regular expressions with them.
+So I don't know if I need to do something to the text before I'm "SpaCy"ing it or maybe I'm using "Pronouncing" wrong.
+Like, I figured out that "pronoiuncing.rhymes" doesn't work on upper-case words.
+So, for some reason I was having trouble manipulatig the words to a lower case without changing the SpaCy tokens.
+Perhaps I need to go through SpaCy again...